Denmark–Mexico relations: Bilateral Agreements

-Over the years, both nations have signed several bilateral agreements such as an Agreement for Economic Cooperation; Agreement for the Mutual Protection of the Works of Authors, Composers and Artists; Agreement for Scientific and Technical Cooperation; Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income and Property Taxes; and an Agreement for the Promotion and Reciprocal Protection of Investments.
+Both nations have signed several bilateral agreements such as an Agreement for the Mutual Protection of the Works of their Authors, Composers and Artists (1954); Agreement for Economic Cooperation (1980); Agreement for Scientific and Technical Cooperation (1982); Agreement to Avoid Double Taxation and Prevent Tax Evasion in the Matter of Income and Property Taxes (1997); and an Agreement for the Promotion and Reciprocal Protection of Investments (2000).

 Transportation

-There are direct flights between Cancún International Airport and Copenhagen Airport with the following airlines: Thomas Cook Airlines Scandinavia and TUI Airways.
+There are direct flights between Cancún International Airport and Copenhagen Airport with TUI Airways.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Denmark).
 Since then, trade between the two nations have increased dramatically.
-In 2018, two-way trade between both nations amounted to US$904 million.
-Denmark's main exports to Mexico include: electronics, toys, medicines, surgical tools and industrial machinery.
-Mexico's main exports to Denmark include: airplane parts, centrifuges, computers, motors, generators, medicines and telephones (including mobile phones).
+In 2023, two-way trade between both nations amounted to US$1.3 billion.
+Denmark's main exports to Mexico include: medicines, medical and surgical instruments, machinery, plastic, iron and steel products, parts and accessories of motor vehicles, food based products, and dairy based products.
+Mexico's main exports to Denmark include: data processing machines, telephones and mobile phones, electrical equipment, tubes and pipes of iron or steel, chemical based products, glass, alcohol, fruits and nuts, and fish.

-Denmark is the largest investor in Mexico of all the Nordic countries and there are 218 Danish companies operating in Mexico, mainly in the industries of manufacturing, construction and transportation.
-Danish multinational companies such as Maersk, Grundfos, Lego, Danisco, Novo Nordisk, FLSmidth and Danfoss operate in Mexico.
-Mexican multinational company Cemex operates in Denmark along with 31 other Mexican companies operating in the country.
+Danish multinational companies such as Danfoss, Danisco, Grundfos, FLSmidth, Lego, Maersk, and Novo Nordisk (among others) operate in Mexico.
+Mexican multinational company Cemex operates in Denmark.